Statement of Administrative Practices for the Special Import Measures Act

 Part IV - Initiation of an Investigation

 An investigation is initiated by the CBSA where the complaint is made by or on behalf of Canadian industry and there is sufficient evidence of dumping or subsidizing and of injury caused by the alleged dumping or subsidizing.
 Notice of this decision is published in the Canada Gazette.
 Written notice is also sent to the Canadian International Trade Tribunal, the complainant, all known importers and exporters and to the foreign government concerned.
 The Tribunal will be provided with a copy of the confidential and non-confidential versions of the complaint and any other information that was taken into account by the President.
 In the case of a dumping investigation, a copy of the non-confidential version of the complaint is sent to the foreign government and, where practicable, is provided to all known exporters or to their trade associations.
+The CBSA will issue reasons for its decision 15 days after the date of initiation.

 A decision not to initiate an investigation is made by the President when one of the following occurs: